psycho9773/LockoutsManyAltsHandleIT/README.md

 - Display custom, raid, dungeon, quest, or rare lockouts across all of your alternate     character's.
 Currency has also been added.
 - Paged display showing 10 characters at a time up to 100 character's (max is 64 currently)
-- Moveable, zoomable, scrollable and also the height can be adjusted
+- Moveable, zoomable, scrollable and the height can be adjusted
 - Simple, clean interface with no dependencies
 - Persistent saved variables for lockouts
 - Pageable gear section now implemented